Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 The phenomena, which included loud noises, knockings, footsteps, and physical disturbances, were attributed to a ghost nicknamed “Old Jeffrey” by one of the Wesley daughters, Hetty.

-The case is notable not only for its detailed documentation through family letters but also for its connection to the Wesley family, whose sons John and Charles later founded Methodism.
+The case is important not only for its detailed documentation through family letters but also for its connection to the Wesley family, whose sons John and Charles later founded Methodism.

 Historical Background